Somalia

 •[ normal ]

-Exercise normal precautions in French Guiana.
-Read the country information page for additional information on travel to French Guiana.
-If you decide to travel to French Guiana: Enroll in the Smart Traveler Enrollment Program (STEP) to receive Alerts and make it easier to locate you in an emergency.
-Follow the Department of State on Facebook and X/Twitter.
-Review the Country Security Report for French Guiana.
-Prepare a contingency plan for emergency situations.
+Reissued after periodic review with minor edits.
+Exercise normal precautions in Paraguay.
+Some areas have increased crime risk.
+Read the entire Travel Advisory.
+Exercise increased caution due to crime in these departments: Alto Paraná Amambay Canindeyu Concepcion San Pedro Read the country information page for additional information on travel to Paraguay.
+If you decide to travel to Paraguay: Enroll in the Smart Traveler Enrollment Program (STEP) to receive messages and Alerts from the U.S. Embassy and make it easier to locate you in an emergency.
+Follow the Department of State on Facebook and X. Review the Country Security Report for Paraguay.
+Prepare a plan for emergency situations.
 Review the Traveler’s Checklist.
 Visit the CDC page for the latest Travel Health Information related to your travel.
+We highly recommend that you buy insurance before you travel.
+Check with your travel insurance provider about evacuation assistance, medical insurance, and trip cancellation coverage.
+Departments of Alto Paraná, Amambay, Canindeyu, Concepcion, and San Pedro – Level 2: Exercise Increased Caution Criminal groups are active in these areas, smuggling weapons, drugs, and other goods along the northeastern border of Paraguay with Brazil.
+The police presence in these areas is weak.
+Due to the risks, U.S. government employees working in Paraguay must obtain special authorization to travel to Alto Paraná, Amambay, Canindeyu, Concepcion, and San Pedro.

 |